German Cancer Research Center: Research

-A Graduate and an undergraduate student program are present at the DKFZ.
+DKFZ maintains an interdisciplinary structured graduate school known as the Helmholtz International Graduate School for Cancer Research.
+The school offers an in-house international M.Sc. program in "Molecular Biosciences" with a major in "Cancer Biology".
+As well as international Ph.D. program, postdoctoral fellowships and a clinician scientist program.

 Cooperation with other partners

 A result of the successful cooperation of the German Cancer Research Center with other partners is the first new building for "The National Center for Tumor Diseases" (NCT) in Heidelberg.
 The project was commissioned by the German Cancer Aid with 29 Million Euro, as it was officially announced at the opening celebration on November 2, 2010, with Germany’s Minister of Health, Philipp Roesler (Berlin).
 The modern new building is located on the campus of Heidelberg University Hospitals.
 The NCT is a joint project of Heidelberg University Hospitals, Thorax Clinic Heidelberg, the German Cancer Research Center (Deutsches Krebsforschungszentrum, DKFZ) and the German Cancer Aid, founded by the late "First Lady", Mildred Scheel.
 “NCT’s new building offers ideal conditions for translating current research results into clinical practice,” said Otmar Wiestler, DKFZ’s Scientific Director, at the opening.
 “Its two strong partners, the German Cancer Research Center and Heidelberg University Hospitals, provide the best basis for this.”

 The German Cancer Consortium (DKTK) is a joint long-term initiative involving the German Federal Ministry of Education and Research (BMBF), participating in German states and the German Cancer Research Center (DKFZ).
 It was established as one of six German Health Research Centers (DZGs) in October 2012.
 More than 950 researchers work within the DKTK, along with support staff.
 Around 350 of them are employed via the DKFZ.
 An important task of the DKTK is promoting the next generation of researchers in the field of translational cancer research.
 For this reason, around 20 percent of all DKTK employees are postgraduate students.
 The DKTK is financed via an institutional funding model.
 Since 2014, the DKTK’s annual budget has been EUR 27.8 million (90/10 financing).
 The total budget for the first research period (2012–2015) was EUR 80.5 million.